jcolag/uManage/README.md

  - Time Used:  Time (in seconds) that the current window has been in use.

  - Time Idle:  Time (in seconds) that the current window has been open but idle.

+If, however, the time format is changed through configuration, that format replaces the first six fields.

 Notes
 -----